eileennoonan83/box-tracker/README.md

 Customers come in and pick up boxes, and return them later for a refund.
 They can also purchase non-refundable supplies like packing tape.
 The application manages pickups and returns, as well as credit card charges, refunds, and pre-authorizations.

 The UI is optimized for speed and ease of use for workers over the long term, not for beauty.
-That said, it still needs help from a designer - but cost is always a factor and this client highly prioritizes function over form.
+It would benefit from design intervention.
+But cost is always a factor and this client highly prioritizes function over form.

 Included here is the mobile frontend, written with NativeScript+Angular+TypeScript, and the API backend,  uses Laravel.
 The app is in Laravel 5 currently, but it was initiated in Laravel 4, so you may notice some outdated conventions.